Expertise

 Of course, no solution is perfect.
 Here are a few things to keep in mind:

-1. Higher Development Costs Since a headless CMS doesn’t include a frontend, you’ll need to invest in custom development to build the user interface, which can be more expensive.
+1. Higher Development Costs Since a headless CMS doesn’t include a frontend, you’ll need to invest in custom software development to build the user interface, which can be more expensive.

 2. More Technical Setup Headless CMS requires a higher level of technical knowledge, which can be a barrier if you don’t have a development team in place.